Plsr/website-next/content/posts/2023-09-28-teaching-learning.md

 The result is a difference in the type of things I learn as the onboarding part.
 In general, it's one of the following:

-- The new team member has a question I know the answer to, but I could not find the answer written down anywhere. **Documentation is missing and should be added.** (Footnote: this should be done by you directly, because it will be forgotten otherwise)
+- The new team member has a question I know the answer to, but I could not find the answer written down anywhere. **Documentation is missing and should be added.**[^1]
 - The new team member has a question and I can not give a brief and percise answer. **I do not fully understand this area myself and need to look into it.** I like doing this together with the new team member, it's a nice experience to learn something new together.

 When writing things here or working with less experienced people, things are a little different.
 I never made up a new programming paradigm or created a groundbreaking algorithm.
 That means in almost every case, there is documentation available for what we are talking about.
 This can be actual software documentation, or a blog post or a video.
 It can be as little as a code snippet in a gist.
 But there is always reference somewhere that can be checked to challange what I say.
 So one learning that frequently happens is uncovering my false understanding of things.
 It's easy to say "Look, you just said X, but looking at this resource, it clearly states Y".
 Very straight forward (but sometimes hard to accept – which is a different exercise).

 Another learning that happens in this constellation is identifying holes in my understanding.
-It happens that the other person asks a question that I do not know how to answer, either at all or in a satisfying depth (Footnote: in this situation, please admit that you don't know and either come back with something or find the solution together.
-Do not pretend you know because you feel like that as the "teacher" you have to.
-People will notice and it provides no value to anyone).
+It happens that the other person asks a question that I do not know how to answer, either at all or in a satisfying depth[^2].
 Writing things down here is more extreme even.
 If I can't write them down I don't know them.
 This is what this website is: It's a reference, yes, but it's also always a test of my knowledge and my understanding of things.

 This post is no different, by the way.
 It's me trying to explain the concept of teaching to learn.